 Guernsey company law requires the Directors to prepare financial statements for each financial year.
-The Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (the "IFRS") and applicable Guernsey law.
+The Directors have elected to prepare the financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and applicable Guernsey law.